cloudyspells/ado-agent-ms-stack/CONTRIBUTING.md

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:

+- Make sure your contribution is consistent with the scope of the project.
+- Make sure the software you are adding is Open Source and has a license that is compatible with the [MIT license](LICENSE.md).
 - Follow the style guide for [Powershell](https://github.com/PoshCode/PowerShellPracticeAndStyle) when writing Windows scripts.
 There is currently no set style for the Shell scripts that run Linux installs :soon:.
 - Include complete details of why this is needed in the PR description.
 - Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.